 Cornmeal gluten is a by-product of wet corn milling.
 It was originally used to feed domestic animals such as cattle, poultry, fish, and is even incorporated into dog food.

-However, corn gluten meal is also well-known as a natural substitute for pre-emergent herbicides – those that target the weed seeds.
+However, cornmeal gluten is also well-known as a natural substitute for pre-emergent herbicides – those that target the weed seeds.

-When you apply corn meal gluten to your lawn, as it degrades, it releases compounds called dipeptides.
+When you apply cornmeal gluten to your lawn, as it degrades, it releases compounds called dipeptides.
 These organic dipeptides cause seeds to dry out, preventing them from sprouting or developing normally.

-You can purchase cornmeal in garden centers.
+You can purchase cornmeal gluten in garden centers.

 Commercial Natural Herbicides

-Most of them are also non-selective, which means they kill or damage all plants.
+These products are often marketed as ‘pet-safe herbicides,’ as they are non-toxic.
+However, most of them are also non-selective, which means they kill or damage all plants.
 You will have to pay attention to spray only the target plants.

 Covering Clover with Plastic Sheets